How to cope with stress at Christmas

 How to deal with stress

-During stressful periods such as Christmas, it is important for individuals to find safe outlets for emotions such as going to the gym or chatting to a friend.
-Below is some more advice that a GP could offer:
+During stressful periods such as Christmas, it is important to find safe outlets for emotions, such as enjoying outdoor exercise or chatting to a friend over video or phone.
+Below is some more advice:

 - Focus on positives and celebrate the small achievements